EinMaulwurf/llm_digest/README.md

-# Directory Digest Creator (`digest.py`)
+# Directory Digest Creator

+*For when you need to provide an LLM with context from multiple files.*

 A Python script that recursively scans a specified directory for text-based files and concatenates their contents into a single output file (a "digest").
-It optionally includes a directory tree structure at the beginning for context and allows sorting files by name, creation time, or modification time.
+It includes a directory tree structure at the beginning for context and allows sorting files by name, creation time, or modification time.

 This project is inspired by [Gitingest](https://github.com/cyclotruc/gitingest/).
 I needed a functionality to sort the output by filename, which Gitingest does not do.
 Thats how this project was born.